 Most of the city was destroyed in 1755 by the earthquake that destroyed much of Lisbon and the surrounding areas in Portugal.
 When it was rebuilt, it was given an Arabic name, though it is still popularly known as Casablanca, or Casa, by the locals.

 Casablanca is a port city and the second-largest port in North Africa.
-It is the chief port for Morocco and is considered the business and economic center of Morocco.
+It is Morocco’s chief port and is considered its business and economic center.
 It is also one of the largest financial centers on the continent.

 You May Also Like Traveler’s Guide to the Best Places to Visit in Morocco

 How Long Should You Spend in Casablanca?

 For as large a city as Casablanca is, there isn’t a lot to do there as a tourist.
 I’ll share what I saw and what I recommend as a must-see when you visit.